sake92/tupson/README.md

 ---
 ## Parsing

-Same as above applies to parsing.
-You will get a `TupsonException` if parsing fails.
+If parsing fails you get a `TupsonException`.

 ```scala
 case class MyData(